UD-Math-Data-Science-1/notes/_sources/supervised/overview.md

 <!-- Regression methods can typically be used as classifiers, by thresholding or binning the result.
 For example, in a yes/no situation, a predictor of probability can be used to decide "yes" if its probability exceeds 50%. -->

-The simplest type of classifier is a **binary classifier**, which must make a yes/no decision.
-We will use the labels $1$ and $-1$ to denote these outcomes.

 Each observation in the training set is supplied by a **feature vector** of length $d$.
 (Recall that a vector is a series indexed by integers.
 Mathematically the index starts at 1, but in Python it starts at zero.)
 The components of a feature vector are assumed to be real numbers.
 A set of $n$ observations can be represented as a **feature matrix** $bfX$ with $n$ rows and $d$ columns.
 Using subscripts to represent the index values, we can write

 $$